Top 75 Best Garage Gym Ideas – Home Fitness Center Designs

 One way you can keep your gym neat and organized is to use racks and shelving.
 This will help you keep smaller equipment pieces together.
 If you plan to have dumbbells, a rack is a must to avoid having them lying on the floor.
 Use a rack mounted on the wall to hang your bars and grips on.
 Keeping everything in one place will also help your workout go by faster, as you’ll spend less time searching for the things you need.

 If you don’t want to purchase a rack, you can mount hooks on the wall.
 These will work for a variety of items, from grips to resistance bands.

 9. Vertical Use Ideas for Garage Gyms

-Don’t let yourself become so focused on the floorplan that you forget to look up.
-You can maximize your use of the space by using the area above you.
+Don’t let yourself become so focused on the floor plan that you forget to look up.
+You can maximize your use of the garage space by using the area above you.
 This eliminates the need for more floor space to use as storage.
 It also allows you to install more exercise equipment that you may previously have thought you couldn’t use.

 Consider mounting a pull-up bar, rings, or a rope to the ceiling.
 Just be sure that you mount them into supporting beams.
 Otherwise, you’ll risk having the whole thing come crashing down mid-workout.

 You can also use the vertical space for your equipment storage.
 Instead of having long dumbbell racks along the ground, you can go vertical with them.
 There are racks that will store four rows of dumbbells of increasing weight.
 The lightest ones go on the top, and they get progressively heavier the closer to the ground that they get.